 A Quantum Circuit That Diagnoses Why Classical AI Fails at Seizure Detection

-The A-Gate architecture running on IBM quantum hardware revealed a hidden geometric structure in brain signals — one that explains a known limitation of classical methods and was invisible until a quantum circuit made it measurable.
+The A-Gate architecture running on IBM quantum hardware revealed a hidden geometric structure in neural signals — one that explains a known limitation of classical methods and was invisible until a quantum circuit made it measurable.

 Explore the Visualization → Read the Research ↓